 There are plenty of ways to politely request that the person you speak with on the phone identifies themselves.
 It might feel awkward at first if you have never done it before, but we have the perfect courtesy phrases and tricks to make sure you can get a name without offending anyone’s sensibilities.

 Always be polite even in casual personal conversations.
-Use “please”, “thank you” and never demand an answer.
+Use “please”, and “thank you” and never demand an answer.

 Bluntly asking for a name is usually considered quite rude, so you want to approach it from a position of sharing information rather than demanding it.

 There are several ways in which you can accomplish this task.
 Questioning them either directly or indirectly is usually the best course of action.

 When it comes to phone etiquette, you want to keep in mind the words you are saying and how you are saying them.
-Speaking too quickly or too loud can turn callers off while talking too quietly or slow can make it difficult for them to hear or understand you.
+Speaking too quickly or too loud can turn callers off while talking too quietly or slowly can make it difficult for them to hear or understand you.

 You want to be confident without being condescending and express interest without appearing disingenuous.
 Multiple studies by Stanford University have shown that using a moderate tone creates the best results when communicating over the phone.

 Most situations where you need to know someone’s name over the phone will require only respectfully asking them.
 This courtesy of exchanging names is expected in most phone interactions.
 The main benefit of direct questions is how you can use them to create a rapport with your caller.

 However, your tone, cadence, and volume will be much more critical when asking direct questions.

 The more self-assured you sound, the easier it will be to get an answer.

-Here are a few direct questions for business calls.
+Here are a few direct questions for business calls that you can ask at the start of your phone call:

 “Thank you for calling [insert name of business] may I please have your name?”